 So, without further ado, let’s get into it.

 Is Isagenix a Pyramid Scheme?
-A Deep Dive Into the Isagenix MLM
+The Truth About the Isagenix MLM

 What is MLM?